-EBMUD's Upper San Leandro (USL) Water Treatment Plant is scheduled to undergo upgrades starting in the summer of 2017.
+EBMUD's Upper San Leandro (USL) Water Treatment Plant construction is scheduled to be completed by March 2019.

 The USL Water Treatment Plant is one of six water treatment plants in our East Bay service area.
 In service since the 1930's, the USL plant is one of the major water treatment plants in our local system and operates continually throughout the year.